enjalot/blockbuilder/deploy/README.md

 sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 8443
 ```

+## Update
+SSH into server and run `make update`.

+This will run `git pull` to update the code base.
+It will also run `npm install` and `npm run build` to ensure dependencies are up to date after a pull and to build the build artifacts.

+## Other dependencies

 If your server doesn't have it installed, you will need to get `expect`
 ```bash